dspinellis/tokenizer/README.md

 * Add unit tests for any new or modified features you implemented.
 * Update the file`UnitTests.cpp` to include the unit test header file, and call `addTest` with the unit test suite.
+* Update the method `process_file` in `tokenizer.cpp` to call the tokenizer you implemented and the language's name to the list of supported languages.
 * Ensure the language is correctly tokenized, both by running the tokenizer and by running the unit tests with `make test`.
 * Update the manual page `tokenizer.1` and this `README.md` file.